Minimalistic/Udacity-Multi-User-Blog/readme.md

-# Marsh Blog: A Multi User Blog for a Udacity Project

 ![Marsh Blog Cover Image](/img/marsh_blog_cover.png)
+# A Multi User Blog for a Udacity Project

 This is a multi user blog website that was created for a Udacity project.